datanav/docs/hub/documentation/service-configuration/pipes/configuration-pipes.rst

      - This property should contain a list of ACL definitions (itself a 3-element list (tuple) of "ALLOW"|"DENY",[list,of,groups,or,roles],[list,of,permissions]) that defines which permissions should be applied to the pipe when it's uploaded and instantiated.
 See the example configuration below for how this should be formatted.
+You will find the list of pipe and system :ref:`permissions here <pipe_permissions>`.
      -
      -